ma9317/BOOTCAMP_EDA_MIDTERM/README.md

 **Exploratory Analysis**

 The time series of crude oil prices reveals several important patterns.
 Brent and WTI prices generally track each other closely, confirming that they are driven by similar underlying economic forces.
 However, there are notable periods where prices diverge or exhibit extreme behavior.
 For example, both benchmarks experienced a sharp rise leading up to the 2008 financial crisis, followed by a dramatic collapse.
 Another significant disruption occurred in 2020 during the COVID-19 pandemic, when demand shocks and storage constraints caused unprecedented market conditions.
 Notably, WTI prices briefly turned negative during this period, reflecting the cost of storage exceeding the value of the commodity itself.
 The transportation sector drives demand for refined petroleum products (e.g., gasoline, diesel, jet fuel), which dropped during the lockdown.
 I highlight COVID as it was a unique point in history during which humans demanded 30% less oil/gas.
-Brent is seaborne so I suspect storage wasn’t as difficult as with WTI.
+Brent is seaborn so I suspect storage wasn’t as difficult as with WTI (i.e Brent is stored and shipped via coastal terminals and tankers whereas WTI is landlocked at Cushing, Oklahoma, which made storage constraints far worse during the 2020 crash).

 The Brent–WTI spread provides further insight into these dynamics.
 For most of the sample period, the spread remains relatively small, suggesting that the two benchmarks are closely linked.
 However, there are several episodes where the spread widens significantly.
 One such period occurs between 2011 and 2013, likely driven by infrastructure bottlenecks in the United States that limited the ability to transport oil efficiently.
-Another major spike occurs during the COVID-19 crisis, highlighting how extreme market disruptions can temporarily decouple the two benchmarks.

 The rolling correlation analysis reinforces this interpretation.
 While the correlation between Brent and WTI is generally high, it declines sharply during periods of market stress.
-This suggests that although the two benchmarks are typically driven by common factors, their relationship can weaken when markets experience structural shocks or dislocations.
+This suggests that although the two benchmarks are typically driven by common factors, their relationship can weaken when markets experience structural shocks.

 Volatility analysis reveals a similar pattern.
 For most of the sample period, volatility remains relatively low and stable.
 However, it increases dramatically during crisis periods, particularly in 2008 and 2020.
 These spikes illustrate the concept of “volatility clustering”, where periods of high volatility tend to be followed by additional high-volatility periods.
 Interestingly, WTI volatility tends to spike more sharply than Brent, most likely reflecting its greater exposure to localized factors such as storage and transportation constraints.